 Most are asymptomatic, although patient...

-Paraovarian cystadenoma is a usually benign adnexal tumour that does not arise from the ovary.
+Paraovarian cystadenoma is a usually benign adnexal tumor that does not arise from the ovary.
 There is an association with Von Hippel Lindau syndrome.

 typically seen as a unilateral cystic adnexal lesion

 may be a simple cyst, or contain solid nodular a...

 Parasitic leiomyomas are considered a type of extra-uterine leiomyoma and present as peritoneal pelvic benign smooth-muscle masses separate from the uterus.